-Financial Aid funds will be released according to Federal guidelines and will be disbursed in two payments; the first half within 30 days of the first class date and the second half after the mid-point of the program.
-All financial aid will be applied to the students ledger as follows: Pell Grants are posted first along with any other grants or scholarships, the Parent Plus Loan is posted second followed by the Unsubsidized and Subsidized Student Loans.
+Financial Aid funds will be released according to federal guidelines and will be disbursed in two payments; the first half within 30 days of the first class date and the second half after the mid-point of the program.

-Students receiving financial aid are required to maintain Satisfactory Academic Progress (SAP) as outlined in this catalog (See Satisfactory Academic Progress).
-All aid will be credited to the students account as long as the student is maintaining SAP, is not on a leave of absence and all verification documents are complete.
+Students receiving financial aid are required to maintain Satisfactory Academic Progress (SAP) as outlined in the catalog (See Satisfactory Academic Progress).
+All aid will be credited to the students account as long as the student is eligible, is not on a leave of absence and all verification documents are complete.